 - Now, as the car is lifted, get rid of the wheels and locate the shocks.

 - Removing the shocks is the hardest part of the job as they can be slimy.
 Ensure that the shocks are entirely separated from the tower and the suspension.

 - In the next step, we have to remove the bolts from both ends of the shocks.
 One particular problem one can face that the nuts keep on turning as it keeps on losing.
 Using a hex might solve the problem.

 - When the shocks are removed, now it’s time to set new shocks that are bought.
 Install it on the suspension section.

 - Torque has specific requirements.
 Do a double check on the torque just in case.
 Tighten all the bolts and put the wheels back on and harden the lug nuts.
 For those who are not confident about doing this yourself, get professional help! shocks usually get worn out all at once.
 So if you are planning on changing, then you might as well do the whole.

 When to Replace Shock Absorber?

 The Ideal time to change the shocks may vary to different vehicles as they are subject to multiple reasons.
-To assign a definite number of miles to replace shocks can’t be determined due to the reasons.
-Here are some of the obvious signs that the vehicle needs a change in its Shocks.
+To assign a definite number of miles to replace shocks can’t be determined due to the causes.
+Here are some of the apparent signs that the vehicle needs a change in its Shocks.

 - The vehicle will demonstrate unusual vibration.
 Higher speed can lead to the decrement of control.